AwesomeSam9523/translator/README.md

 # Translator
-Web server to translate from any language to en (English) for free.
+Web server to translate from any language to any another language for free.

 Made by AwesomeSam with love ❤️